 Valley Food Storage

 Valley Food Storage is aimed at equipping you for short or long-term emergencies with a variety of food kits to suit your situation.
 The company offers what it describes as Basic and Premium emergency food supplies.
 Basic buckets of emergency food are intended to deliver about 800 calories per day, while Premium food buckets will sustain you with about 1,800 calories per day.
-If you plan to shelter in place, the 800 calorie rations may be enough to sustain you, while other preppers advise you to ensure that you have plenty of calories to fuel whatever activity you may need to engage in during a disaster.
+If you plan to shelter in place, the 800-calorie rations may be enough to sustain you, while other preppers advise you to ensure that you have plenty of calories to fuel whatever activity you may need to engage in during a disaster.

 All Valley Food Storage emergency food supplies are produced without the use of GMO ingredients, fillers, and MSG.
-One unique feature is Valley Food’s Kid Favorites selections, which includes yummy-sounding options like Mac and Cheese, Cheddar Potato Soup, and an abundance of freeze-dried fruits along with other nutritious options.
+One unique feature is Valley Food’s Kid Favorites selections, which include yummy-sounding options like Mac and Cheese, Cheddar Potato Soup, and an abundance of freeze-dried fruits along with other nutritious options.
 If you’re building an emergency food supply for kids, it makes sense to add some of these trusty staples to your supply.

 For emergency food fare that includes an abundance of vegetarian, vegan, gluten-free, and dairy-free options, check out Backpacker’s Pantry.
 The company aims to offer gourmet selections of free-dried meals, with dishes like Pad Thai, Katmandu Curry, and Hot Blueberry, Walnuts, Oats & Quinoa cereal.
 Your taste buds won’t be bored if you fill your emergency kit with these unique options.